 The secret to making a smooth and silky flan

 Whichever method you choose to use, remember that the secret to making a smooth and silky flan without any curdle or bubbles are COOKING IT IN GENTLE HEAT and NOT OVERCOOKING.
 That’s it!

 Cool and Chill Overnight

-After the flan has cooled, chill in the fridge OVERNIGHT.
-This will completely set and firm up the custard and will allow the caramel to liquify.
+After the flan has cooled, chill it in the fridge OVERNIGHT.
+This will completely set and firm up the custard and will allow the caramel to liquefy.
 If you unmold it too soon, it may still be hard and not blend with the custard.

 When and How to Serve Leche Flan

-Truly one of the most beloved Filipino desserts, serve on every special occasion, fiestas, Christmas, and New Year.
+Truly one of the most beloved Filipino desserts, serve on every special occasion, fiesta, Christmas, and New Year.
 Eating it is always a treat and always puts me in a mood to celebrate.

 But of course, you don’t have to wait for any occasion.
 Make it whenever the craving strikes!
 Enjoy it on its own with tea or coffee or use it as a topping for halo-halo, saging con yelo (minatamis na saging), and even mais con yelo (crushed ice layered with corn kernels and sweetened milk).

 When ready to serve, run a spatula around the edges and invert onto a rimmed serving platter.

 Leche flan should last in the fridge for 3 to 5 days but I highly recommend consuming it within 3 days for the best flavor and texture.